 A deposit of £300 reserves your place.
 Canadians and Americans can pay the deposit in dollars (CAD and US) – the currency conversion will be calculated on the day you make the payment.

-The group size for this trip is just 6-10 participants!
-Please email Kirsten at email@example.com (and to make sure we get it please cc firstname.lastname@example.org, or message her from the Writers’ Expeditions Facebook Page with any questions you might have.
+The group size for this trip is just 10 participants!
+Please email Kirsten at email@example.com (and to make sure we get it please cc firstname.lastname@example.org), or message from the Writers’ Expeditions Facebook page with any questions you might have.
 We respond quickly, so if you don’t hear back from one of those, please do try an alternate, and please check your spam bin.

 EXCLUSIONS: international flights and transportation to and from the first and last hotels – alcohol except where listed in itinerary